Short Fiction Competition

 Two double-spaced, typed manuscript copies, each with a separate cover sheet bearing the work’s title together with its author’s name, address, daytime telephone number and a word count.
 The author’s name should not appear anywhere on or in the manuscript itself, as all submissions will be judged anonymously, strictly on literary merit.

 Advocate Short Fiction Competition

-The judges of the competition are David Roberts, Q.C., Anne Giardini, Q.C., and Peter Roberts.
-The decision of the judges as to the literary merit of the contributions shall be final.
+David Roberts, Q.C., Anne Giardini, Q.C., and Peter Roberts, Q.C.
+The decisions of the judges as to the literary merit of the contributions shall be final.

 $400 gift certificate at a local book store and publication in the Advocate.

 $250 gift certificate at a local book store and possible publication in the Advocate.